-Will Mars drive us crazy?
+Will living on Mars drive us crazy?

 Traveling to Mars is going to be hard.
 Not going completely bonkers when we're there may be even harder.

 - Much of the global effort toward getting humanity to Mars focuses on the technical challenges of doing so, but researchers have paid less attention to keeping astronauts sane on the nearly year-long trip and afterwards.

 - Recent research has highlighted exactly how dangerous prolonged space travel will be for our mental health.